-Boat Harbour was used by people for recreation, for food and fishing.
+Boat Harbour was used by people for refuge, recreation, for food and fishing.
 Pictou Landing First Nation also gathered ceremonial and medicinal plants.
 Boat Harbour was a salt water habitat similar to other harbours or estuaries along the Northumberland Strait.

 1967 to early 1970s